QE-Lab/dqcsim/doc/src/intro/gatestream.md

 representation through the C, C++, or Python APIs.
 Specifically, only the following classes of gates can be constructed:

- - unitary gates, which consist of one or more target qubits, a Pauli matrix, and zero or more control qubits;
+ - unitary gates, which consist of one or more target qubits, a unitary matrix, and zero or more control qubits;
  - z-basis measurement gates, which consist of one or more measured qubits and nothing else;
- - custom gates, which have a name (required), zero or more target qubits, zero or more control qubits, zero or more measured qubits, an optional Pauli matrix, and `ArbData` information.
+ - custom gates, which have a name (required), zero or more target qubits, zero or more control qubits, zero or more measured qubits, an optional gate matrix, and `ArbData` information.

 A backend *must* process gates according to the following algorithm.